-CM Punk doesn't like you but everyone likes him due to his rebellious and frank attitude about WWE.
-He often gets cheered even when he expressly disparages against the audience because no one disagrees with his claim that he's the "Best in the World".
+- CM Punk doesn't like you but everyone likes him due to his rebellious and frank attitude about WWE.
+He often gets cheered even when he expressly disparages against the audience because they don't disagree with his claim that he's the "Best in the World".

-MsChif was perceived this way in IWA Mid-South, to the point she could work take the slowest, most obvious approach against the otherwise beloved Daizee Haze and still have audible crowd support.
+- MsChif was perceived this way in IWA Mid-South, to the point she could take the slowest, most obvious approach against the otherwise beloved Daizee Haze and still have audible crowd support.